bechirtouhami/sitepress-multilingual-cms/readme.txt

 	* Fixed page edit links in different languages
 	* Custom language domains don't change back to default when switching to different language negotiation scheme.
 * Version 0.9.7 - bug fix release
-    * fixed incorrect query when selecting categories in the admin panel - http://wpml.org/home/leave-feedback/comment-page-1/#comment-448
+	* Posts created via XML-RPC are assigned to the default language.
-    * posts created via XML-RPC get the right (default) language assigned
+   	* Translated homepage displays correctly for blogs configured with 'language name passed as a parameter'.
-    * translated homepage displays correctly for blogs configured with the language named passed as a parameter - http://forum.wpml.org/topic.php?id=5
+	* Defined a language contants that can be used in templates - `ICL_LANGUAGE_CODE`, `ICL_LANGUAGE_NAME`, `ICL_LANGUAGE_NAME_EN`.
-    * defined a few contants that can be used in templates - ICL_LANGUAGE_CODE, ICL_LANGUAGE_NAME, ICL_LANGUAGE_NAME_EN
+	* Split the stylesheet for the CMS Navigation into structure and design - users will be able to copy the design stylesheet and use it to override the plugin default style from their theme stylesheet.
-    * split the stylesheet for the CMS Navigation into structure and design - users will be able to copy the design stylesheet and use it to override the plugin default style from their theme stylesheet
+	* Fixed incorrect query when selecting categories in the admin panel, causing extra records to be added to the translation table when editing categories inline.